Actual Cost of Work Performed (ACWP)

 A formal document outlining the details of a project, including its scope, objectives, budget, and criteria for success.
 The project plan is approved before any work is started.

-A suite of an organization’s best projects and a repeatable process to
+A suite of an organization’s best projects and a repeatable process to execute future projects.

 The group of people who work with a project manager to execute a project plan.